Level 1

 $1,290There is an extraordinary range of affordable tools that make it possible for most musicians to produce their own music at home.
 The goal of this course is to familiarize you with the basic tools and techniques used in electronic music production.

-Since this course is an introduction, we’re assuming that students have no previous experience in music technology.
-In this course we’ll cover everything you need to know to get started.
+We're assuming that students taking this course have no previous experience in music technology, so we'll cover everything you need to know to get started.

 From you, we are only expecting that you have some basic musicianship skills and a desire to produce your own music.
 Producing music is not a spectator sport, and for each lesson we’ll have projects for you to complete that will get you working with the topics presented.